e-keller/myOssu/README.md

 After a few days of covid, finally I am back.
 I am creating a dual-boot laptop.
 After a short deliberation, I decided to go for ubuntu es the most popular and most available distro.
 I'm following this guide https://www.itechguides.com/dual-boot-ubuntu-windows-10/ Fingers crossed, everything goes well.
 I'm in for a steep learning curve if something goes bad and I have to fix system problems.

+21.08.2022
+First try of creating a dual-boot lap top failed.
+USability tips for visual studio and the python interactive shell,